 Taking place in a fantasy setting.
 A peasant girl falls in love with a royal prince/king.
 Both are very special to them They make changes within the kingdom and the people around them.
 Both are slice of life and romance.

-These two series have somewhat become instant classics among fantasy and shoujo fans.
-It's unique charm and the magical Disney-like vibes make it very appealing and only adds to the heart warming themes to the shows.
-The female leads are the heart and center of the series and it's through them with their relationship with the male leads and interactions with the other characters, paint a colorful love tale.
+Both series have somewhat become instant classics among fans of shoujo.
+It's unique charm and the magical Disney-like vibes make it very appealing and only adds to the heart-warming themes.
+The female leads are the heart and soul of their respective story.
+Their romance and relationship to their male counterparts paints a colourful and memorable love story.

 It gives you the same feeling.
 That you don't realize how beautiful the world really is.
 Both involve main characters from different kingdoms.

-Both male leads are prince's.
+Both male leads are princes.
 Both female leads are charitable and want the best for the people even if they have to endanger their own lives.
-Both couples end up in love after they get to know each other.

 -Both shows take place in a lighthearted medieval setting.